martynovichanton/FIbo-go/README.md

 # Fibonacci Go

-## Recursive Fibonacci implementation in Go with goroutines
+## Recursive Fibonacci implementation in Go with goroutines and channels